 Panos Papadopoulos creates minimal spaces – usually interiors -, structured by a lone corner and leaving the viewer with an impression of absence and timelessness.
 Worlds are summoned with a few lines, similar to a haiku’s composition, powerful in their simplicity.
 And there aren’t just corners, but plants and lamps, balconies, swathes of colour and bodies in motion, all made with the same simplicity and grace as the humble corners often found behind them.
 Look long enough at anything, perhaps especially a corner, and the lines waver and bend with a shift of light, with a drink or three, with the sadness or joy that shapes anything and everything we see.
 Panos Papadopulos’ spaces summon a wide range of emotions and vibrations, while maintaining an outstanding simplicity.

 Brought together by the minimalist dimension of their creative gestures, the two artists form a powerful statement about the sensory force of colour and the importance of a clear composition.
 Rooms, constructed areas and new dimensions emerge from mere folds and corners.
-Poetic and rigorous, their work seems to make time stand still, while spaces unfold.
+Poetic and rigorous, their work seems to make both time stand still and space unfold.

 Friday 27.09: 12pm–7pm